adrianliaw/PyCuber/README.md

 PyCuber
 ====================

-PyCuber is a Rubik's Cube simulator in Python 2/3.
+PyCuber is a Rubik's Cube package in Python 2/3
 --------------------

 The cube can be revealed as expanded view in the terminal,